infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_zone_auth.md

 # Zone Auth Resource

-The `infoblox_zone_auth` resource associates authoritative zone with in a DNS View.The resource represents the ‘zone_auth’ WAPI object in NIOS.
+The `infoblox_zone_auth` resource associates authoritative zone with a DNS View.The resource represents the ‘zone_auth’ WAPI object in NIOS.

 The following list describes the parameters you can define in the resource block of the zone auth object: